Apsco-app/e-voting/README.md

 ## License

-THis project is under the MIT License
+This project is under the MIT License
 © 2026 Nkono Jeremie

 ---